Bottom water: Oceanography

 Changes in the characterization of Antarctic Bottom Water have been monitored in the Southern Ocean.
 The Antarctic Bottom Water’s temperature has increased and the salinity continues to freshen.
 Since the water mass is heating up and getting fresher, the density is significantly lowering.
 This has to do with Global Warming heating up the atmosphere and the ocean resulting in sea ice melt, sea level rise, and ocean acidification.
 Ventilation has also slowed down as a result of global warming.
 Antarctic Bottom Water has such high oxygen content that it is able to contribute to the ventilation of the deep ocean by acting as a circulatory system.
 Long-term shifts in temperature increase have slowed the rate of ocean ventilation.
 As the atmosphere warms, that decreases the formation of sea ice in Antarctica, thus decreasing the density of the surrounding water.
 The decreased density leads to a slower rate of convection ultimately slowing down deep water formation processes.
 Essential processes like upwelling begin to digress.
 Without upwelling, cold, nutrient-rich water can’t be recycled to the surface to create areas of high productivity.

 Estuaries

 Bottom water by an estuary of a river discharging into a saline body exhibits peculiar transport of mud.
 Due to fresh/saline water intermixing by the estuary, a horizontal isohale gradient is created, with lower salinity levels upstream, which generates the upstream flow of the bottom water.
 Mud particles carried by river begin settling down as the current and turbulence decrease.
 When the particles nearly reach the floor, they are carried back to the head of estuary to accumulate at the point where the salinity of the surface and bottom waters become comparable and the bottom flow decreases.
-This process results is a distinguished pile of mud at this point.
+This process results in a distinguished pile of mud at this point.